munificent/craftinginterpreters/book/classes.md

 method.
 If we find one, we immediately bind and invoke it just like a normal method call.
 The argument list is forwarded along.

-That argument list means we also need to tweak how a class declares its arity:
+That argument list means we also need to tweak how a class declares its arity.

 ^code lox-initializer-arity (1 before, 1 after)